synopse/mORMot2/src/README.md

 - `TSQLRawBlob` renamed as `RawBlob`;
 - `RawUtf8` is an alias to `System.UTF8String` type so you can use either of them in your code.

 Note that the `PUREMORMOT2` conditional can be defined for your project, to disable the type names backward compatible redirection enabled by default.
+It may be a good idea, because we may relax the backward compatibility in a few years.

 ## Include Files

 To clean the design and enhance source maintainibility, some units have associated `*.inc` source files:
-- To regroup Operating-System specific code - e.g. `mormot.core.os.posix.inc` to include non-Windows OS calls in `mormot.core.os`;
+- To regroup Operating-System specific code - e.g. `mormot.core.os.posix.inc` to include non-Windows OS calls in `mormot.core.os.pas`;
-- To regroupe Compiler-specific code - e.g. `mormot.core.rtti.fpc.inc` to include FPC RTTI in `mormot.core.rtti`;
+- To regroupe Compiler-specific code - e.g. `mormot.core.rtti.fpc.inc` to include FPC RTTI in `mormot.core.rtti.pas`;
-- To regroup CPU-specific (asm) code - e.g. `mormot.core.crypto.asmx64.inc` to include `x86_64` assembly in `mormot.core.crypto`.
+- To regroup CPU-specific (asm) code - e.g. `mormot.crypto.core.asmx64.inc` to include `x86_64` assembly in `mormot.crypto.core.pas`.